How Much Should Contractor Software Cost?

 The average small business now uses over 15 software subscriptions, according to Cledara's 2025 Software Spend Report.
 For contractors, the typical stack is an estimating tool, a separate invoicing tool, QuickBooks, maybe a CRM, maybe a scheduling app.
 Each tool costs $15 to $80 per month, and none of them talk to each other without manual data entry or a paid integration.

 The math is simple but the impact is not.
 Four subscriptions at $40 per month average is $160 per month, or $1,920 per year, before you count the hours spent moving data between systems.
 A single tool that handles estimates, invoices, payments, and QuickBooks sync eliminates three of those subscriptions and the data entry that connects them.
+None of this is hypothetical.
+A 2025 Capterra Tech Trends Report found 60 percent of small businesses regret at least one software purchase made in the past 18 months, and over half described the financial impact as "significant."

 When to spend more

-There is a point where a $19 estimating tool is not enough.
+There is a point where a $29 estimating tool is not enough.
 If you have a team of 5 or more, if you need daily dispatch and routing, if you are managing recurring service contracts with automated scheduling, then you are in the market for a full field service platform.
 Jobber, Housecall Pro, and ServiceTitan exist for a reason.
 The features they charge for (dispatch boards, route optimization, marketing automation) are genuinely valuable for the companies that need them.

 The mistake is paying for those features when you do not need them.
-A solo electrician sending estimates and invoices does not need a $199 per month platform with a dispatch board.
+A solo electrician sending estimates and invoices does not need a $299 per month platform with a dispatch board.
 A two-person painting crew does not need per-user fees on a scheduling tool they will never open.
 Match the tool to the work.
 If the only features you use are estimates, invoices, and payments, you should not be paying for the other 80 percent.

 How to evaluate the real cost